google/WebFundamentals/src/_langs/en/updates/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 ## <span id="criteria-faq">Frequently Asked Questions</span>
 **My app meets all the criteria, but I don't want the banner to display.
 Can I control this?**
 Yes, you can prevent the banner from displaying.
-See "[Cancelling the prompt](#cancel)".
+See "[Canceling the prompt](#cancel)".

 **Can I detect if a user tapped "Add" at the prompt and added to home screen?**
 Yes you can, see "[Did a user install our web app](#action)".